DataJuggler/BlazorGallery/ProjectTemplates/Working/templates/README.md

 # DataJuggler.BlazorGallery
 Blazor Gallery is now working.
+You can either clone this project from GitHub https://github.com/DataJuggler/BlazorGallery or using DOT NET CLI dotnet new install DataJuggler.BlazorGallery

-I learned this week how to create a Blazor Website as a Nuget package, and I wrote a program to help me with the CI / CD called BuildCopy.
+I learned this week how to create a Nuget package for a Blazor site.
+Never again will I have to delete Weather Forecast and Counter pages.

+Instructions to run this project:
+Create a SQL Server Database named BlazorGallery Execute BlazorGalleryDatabase.sql located in the SQL folder of this project.
+Execute Insert Admin.sql

 BuildCopy
 https://github.com/DataJuggler/BuildCopy